BioSig Technologies, Inc. Adopts Stockholder Rights Agreement

 This announcement is a summary only and is qualified by reference to the full text of the Rights Agreement.
 The Company will file a Form 8-K and Form 8-A with the United States Securities and Exchange Commission that will contain additional information regarding the terms and conditions of the Rights Agreement.

-BioSig’s Board of Directors recently voted to delay the ViralClear S-1 filing until the Company receives the results of the Phase II clinical trial for merimepodib, a potential treatment for COVID-19.
-The trial is currently conducted at four clinical sites, and its results are expected in late summer.
-The Board believes that a number of strategic options will be available to the Company upon completion of Phase II clinical trial, including the proposed spin-out and other potential value-creating events.
+BioSig’s Board of Directors recently voted to re-evaluate its previously announced plan to spin-out ViralClear until the Company receives the results of the Phase II clinical trial for merimepodib, a potential treatment for COVID-19.
+The trial is currently being conducted at four clinical sites, and its results are expected in late summer.
+The Board believes that a number of strategic options could be available to the Company upon the successful completion of Phase II clinical trial, including the proposed spin-out and other potential value-creating events.
 The recent addition of Mr. Anthony Zook to the BioSig Board brings industry expertise and senior leadership to the ViralClear division to complement the strong drug development experience of its management team.
-Following this decision, the ViralClear Board has been disbanded.
+Following this decision, the ViralClear board has been disbanded.
 It can be reassembled at the discretion of the BioSig Board of Directors, which allows for streamlined decision making and effective execution of milestones.
 BioSig is in discussions to retain ViralClear Board members as strategic advisors to BioSig Technologies, Inc.

 About BioSig Technologies